flutter/engine/impeller/README.md

 ```

 Impeller will use Vulkan on Android by default when opted into.
 Where Vulkan
-is unavalable, Impeller will fallback to Skia.
+is unavailable, Impeller will fallback to Skia.
 However, Impellers OpenGL backend
 is well under construction.
 To try that with your application, add the following
 under the `<application>` tag:

+> [!Warning]
+> Selecting the Impeller backend this way will only work in `debug` and `profile`
+> runtime modes.

 ```xml
   <meta-data